aolney/ct-modular-book/docs/14-krell.md

 This patch illustrates how the FRVs are probably most useful for adding some variation to the synchronization of the attack and decay envelopes.
 In other words, those two envelopes together will generate a pattern that repeats over time, and the repetition is probably noticeable.
-By changing their attack and decay parameters with FRVs, their synchronization is constantly changing by small amounts, which makes the overal pattern less repetitive, though it has cycling slow and fast parts.
+By changing their attack and decay parameters with FRVs, their synchronization is constantly changing by small amounts, which makes the overall pattern less repetitive, though it has cycling slow and fast parts.
 The use of reversing the parameters the FRVs are controlling, e.g. controlling the decay of the attack envelope, doesn't seem to matter in practice.
 Ultimately each of the nested envelopes is controlling a parameter of the main envelope over their whole cycle, which includes attack and decay, so interchangeability makes sense.